AimiaMobile/cucumber-best-practices/README.md

 Derive base classes for each relevent platform and override the appropriate methods.

 Call the generic interface methods in your step definition.
 Consider creating a factory of some sort to retrieve the Offer Page for the particular platform under test, e.g. iOS or Android.
-In the sample below, this is implemented would be obtained from the `newForCurrentPlatformContext` method call.
+In the sample below, this would be obtained from the `newForCurrentPlatformContext` method call.

 ```ruby
 When I activate offer with id: (\d+) do |offerId|